“Art is communication.” Madeleine L’Engle

 So we have to learn about working out agreements, diplomacy, and conflict resolution.

-Ambassadors from our nation’s have to learn great communication skills.
-They need to avert tensions, and keep dialogue on going.
+Ambassadors from our nations have to learn great communication skills.
+They need to avert tensions and keep the dialogue ongoing.

 Developing Better Correspondence